An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Introduction

 The voting method determined by our axioms (modulo tiebreaking) is the Minimax method (\citealt{Simpson1969}, \citealt{Kramer1977}), which chooses the alternative that minimizes the maximal loss, if any, in head-to-head majority comparisons with other alternatives.
 In two-alternative elections, Minimax reduces to majority voting.
 In three-alternative elections, it apparently coincides with Condorcet's \citeyearpar{Condorcet1785} own approach to resolving cycles with three alternatives (\citealt[p.~1233]{Young1988}).
-In fact, a number of sophisticated Condorcet-consistent voting methods coincide with or refine Minimax in three-alternative elections: Kemeny (\citealt{Kemeny1959}), Ranked Pairs (\citealt{Tideman1987}), Beat Path (\citealt{Schulze2011}), Split Cycle (\citealt{HP2023}), and Stable Voting \citealt{HP2023stable}).
+In fact, a number of sophisticated Condorcet-consistent voting methods coincide with or refine Minimax in three-alternative elections: Kemeny (\citealt{Kemeny1959}), Ranked Pairs (\citealt{Tideman1987}), Beat Path (\citealt{Schulze2011}), Split Cycle (\citealt{HP2023}), and Stable Voting (\citealt{HP2023stable}).
 Thus, our result provides support for this common solution to the problem of voting on three alternatives.
 Of course, different sets of axioms lead to characterizations of other voting methods;\footnote{See, e.g., \citealt{Young1974} and \citealt{Nitzan1981} on the Borda method, \citealt{Richelson1978}, \citealt{Ching1996}, and \citealt{Sekiguchi2012} on the Plurality method, \citealt{Merlin2003} on scoring methods, \citealt{Henriet1985} on the Copeland method, \citealt{Freemanetal2014} on the Instant Runoff method, and \citealt{HP2021} and \citealt{Ding2024} on the Split Cycle method.} some of these characterizations may also be considered extensions of May's Theorem (e.g., \citealt{Maskin2024}); and we leave for future discussion the normative question of which set of axioms is~preferable.

 While our main goal is to identify axioms characterizing the common solution to voting on three alternatives given by the Condorcet methods mentioned above, we will state axioms that can also be applied to any number of alternatives.
-Significantly, for more than three alternatives, our axioms distinguish Minimax from all other known voting rules.
-Ultimately all of the Condorcet methods listed above should be axiomatically characterized with no restriction on the number of alternatives, as has been recently done for Split Cycle (\citealt{Ding2024}).
+Significantly, for more than three alternatives, our axioms distinguish Minimax from all other voting rules of which we are aware.
+Hopefully all of the Condorcet methods listed above will eventually be axiomatically characterized with no restriction on the number of alternatives, as has been done recently for Split Cycle (\citealt{Ding2024}).
 Our axioms may be a step in this direction for Minimax.

 After some preliminary setup and review of May's Theorem in Section \ref{Prelim}, we state and prove our main result in Section \ref{Main}.
 We then consider the independence of our axioms in Section \ref{IndependenceSection}, discuss what happens beyond three alternatives in Section \ref{BeyondThree}, and conclude in Section~\ref{ConclusionSection}.